 Who Should Have a Living Trust?

-Most people who set up living trusts do so in order to avoid probate.
+What is a Living Trust?
+Most people who set up living trusts do so to avoid probate (the filing of a Will in the Surrogate’s court seeking approval of the Will and the appointment of an Executor).
 Is that the right decision for you?
 In our experience, there are five common situations when it makes sense to have a living trust:

 - You own property in multiple states and want to avoid multiple probates which entail additional court costs and legal fees.

-- You are thinking of appointing someone to handle your assets after you die, and you want to see how they’ll do, while you are still alive and can make changes to your final plans.
+- You are thinking of appointing someone to handle your assets after you die, and you want to see how they’ll do while you are still alive which allows you to make any changes to your final plans.

 - You want to leave assets to family who are not closely related to you and/or friends.
 In such a situation, the probate process will typically take longer and cost more.
 The living trust can make it easier for everyone involved.

-If your situation sounds like one of the five above, a living trust may be a very smart move.
+If your situation sounds like one of these five scenarios, a living trust may be the right course of action.
 Talk with an experienced estate planning lawyer on our legal team about your estate plan.
 We will listen to you and stand ready to provide you with peace of mind.
-Read much more about this topic at our Probate, Trusts, and Estate Administration page.
+For more information on this topic, please refer to our Probate, and Trusts and Estate Administration pages.